marijanbeg/2019-paper-bloch-point-stability/README.md

 Micromagnetic simulations are run inside [Docker](https://www.docker.com/) container, which contains all necessary software.
 Therefore, please make sure you have Docker installed on your machine.
 Installation instructions can be found [here](https://docs.docker.com/install/).
 Runtime is approximatelly 2 hours.

 Docker image required to run micromagnetic simulations is `marijanbeg/bloch_point:finmag` and it publicly available in [Docker Cloud](https://cloud.docker.com/repository/docker/marijanbeg/bloch_point).
 If Docker is installed and `make all` is run, it will be pulled automatically.
-Alternatively, it can be obtained from the Zenodo record under [10.5281/zenodo.2873744](https://zenodo.org/deposit/2873744) DOI.
+Alternatively, it can be obtained from the Zenodo record under DOI [10.5281/zenodo.2873744](https://zenodo.org/record/2873744).
 After downloading the Docker image file and before running `make all`, first run `make load-image`.

 ## Figures